zero731/dsc-model-fit-linear-regression-lab-onl01-dtsc-ft-070620/README.md

 # Your code here
 ```

-The stepwise procedure mentions that `'INDUS'` was added with a p-value of 0.0017767, but our statsmodels output returns a p-value of 0.000.
-Use some of the stepwise procedure logic to find the intuition behind this!

 ## Use Feature ranking with recursive feature elimination

 Use feature ranking to select the 5 most important features